-As of April 3, the Centers for Disease Control and Prevention (CDC) recommends everyone voluntarily wear a face covering when in public spaces.
-New recommendations stem from recent studies which find a significant portion of individuals with COVID-19 are asymptomatic and may transmit the virus to others before showing symptoms.
+The Centers for Disease Control and Prevention (CDC) currently recommend everyone wear a face covering when in public spaces.
+New recommendations stem from recent studies that find a significant portion of individuals with COVID-19 are asymptomatic and may transmit the virus to others before showing symptoms.

 Things You Should Know